-The Company's Chief Financial Officer and Chief Executive Officer evaluated the effectiveness of the Company's internal controls over financial reporting as at July 31, 2022 and identified several common weakness resulting from the Company's limited accounting resources and technical expertise to ensure complex and non-routine transactions are addressed during the financial statement close process.
-Although the identified weaknesses are not material, they create a reasonable possibility that a misstatement of interim and annual financial statements may not be prevented or detected on a timely basis.
-Management and the Board have been assessing the effectiveness of the Company's internal controls in the interim period.
+The Company's Chief Financial Officer and Chief Executive Officer evaluated the effectiveness of the Company's internal controls over financial reporting as at July 31, 2022 and identified a material weakness resulting from the Company's limited accounting resources and technical expertise to ensure complex and non-routine transactions are addressed during the financial statement close process.
+As a result, the control deficiency creates a reasonable possibility that a material misstatement of interim and annual financial statements may not be prevented or detected on a timely basis.
+The CFO and the Financial Controller are working to resolve the issue that had created the material weakness and will keep watching for any other material weaknesses that may arise.
+Management and the Board have been assessing the effectiveness of the Company's internal controls in the interim period and have since appointed three new Board members.

-Management believes, based on its knowledge, that (i) this MD&A does not contain any untrue statements of a material fact or omit to state a material fact necessary to make the statements not misleading, in light of the circumstances under which they were made, with respect to the period covered by this MD&A and, (ii) the interim financial statements and other financial information included in this MD&A, fairly present in all material respects the financial condition, results of operations and cash flows at, and for, the fiscal periods presented in this MD&A.
+Management believes, based on its knowledge, that (i) this MD&A does not contain any untrue statements of a material fact or omit to state a material fact necessary to make the statements not misleading, in light of the circumstances under which they were made, with respect to the period covered by this MD&A and, (ii) the annual financial statements and other financial information included in this MD&A, fairly present in all material respects the financial condition, results of operations and cash flows at, and for, the fiscal periods presented in this MD&A.

-Management is confident that the Company will be able to address all material weaknesses in ICFR in fiscal 2023.
+Management is confident that the Company will be able to address the material weakness in ICFR in fiscal 2023.